-Full TitleA Phase I/II, Multicenter, Open-Label Study of EGFRmut-TKI EGF816, Administered Orally in Adult Patients with EGFRmut Solid Malignancies Back to top
+Full TitleA Phase I/II, Multicenter, Open-Label Study of EGFRmut-TKI EGF816, Administered Orally in Adult Patients with EGFRmut Solid Malignancies

 Most non-small cell lung cancers (NSCLC) treated with the standard therapy erlotinib (a drug used to treat cancers with a mutated form of the epidermal growth factor receptor, or EGFR) eventually grow despite this treatment.
 In many patients, the resistance to EGFR inhibitors like erlotinib is due to a mutation called EGFR T790M.